-INVASIVE ALIEN SPECIES
+INVASIVE AND NOXIOUS SPECIES

-What are the opportunities to control invasive alien species on your farm?
+What are the opportunities to control invasive and noxious species on your farm?

 Non-native plants, animals, and micro-organisms can spread and cause serious and often irreversible damage to Canada's ecosystems, economy, and society.